HakaiInstitute/hakai-ckan-records-checks/docs/issues/title-is-greater-than-60-characters.md

     </tr>
     <tr>
       <td>2024-07-24</td>
-      <td>World View 2 Imagery - Coverage of three regions of the BC Central Coast - Summer 2014, 2015, & 2016</td>
+      <td>Surface water CO2 parameters collected by shellfish growers and partners in the northern Salish Sea from 2016 to 2018</td>
       <td>INFO</td>
       <td>Title is greater than 60 characters</td>
     </tr>
     <tr>
       <td>2024-07-24</td>
-      <td>Bathymetry for Six Lakes on Calvert and Hecate Islands - 2016 - British Columbia - Canada</td>
+      <td>World View 2 Imagery - Coverage of three regions of the BC Central Coast - Summer 2014, 2015, & 2016</td>
       <td>INFO</td>
       <td>Title is greater than 60 characters</td>
     </tr>